claudiohermida/ETH-KIPU-2025-TP-MOD-4/README.md

 - To interact with the contract, it is required to have a funded Sepolia account to pay for transaction fees.

-- The swap GUI allows any account holding token A to perform a swap.
+- In the `Home` tab/page, the swap GUI allows any account holding token A to perform a swap.

 - When CONFIRMING a swap, the frontend checks whether the `simpleSwap` contract has enough `allowance` to perform the relevant `transfer`.
 If not, it will ask the user to `approve` the needed amount of tokens before proceeding with the Swap.